Dedomena-exerevnitis/mids-w207-kaggle/W207_Project_Outline.md

      On that note, we plan to continue to explore the appropriate amount of data that should be used to predict tournament success.
 For example, it seems unlikely that performance in games in 1998 indicates success of a completely new team in 2018.
 We hypothesize that approximately a 5-year window may be most informative.

-## Ongoing work and plan for future

-After this EDA and preliminary data understanding, we are now working on the data preparation and modeling before week 13.
-Below is the draft of what achieved and planed so far for data preparation and modeling.

 ## Data Preparation